hammaadworks/whatcha-do.in/docs/wiki/journal-on-marked-next-day-clearing-strategy.md

     "type": "action",                 // Discriminator: 'action', 'habit', or 'target' "description": "Task description or habit name",
     "timestamp": "2025-12-05T10:30:00Z", // ISO 8601 UTC timestamp of the log event (completion/uncompletion)
-    "status": "completed",            // 'completed' or 'uncompleted'
-    "is_public": true,                // Privacy status of the original item "details": {                      // Optional, item-type specific metadata
+    "status": "completed",            // Only 'completed' entries exist in the log (uncompleted entries are removed) "is_public": true,                // Privacy status of the original item "details": {                      // Optional, item-type specific metadata
       // For Actions/Targets (could be empty or contain progress info)